Google Business Profile Optimisation:

 The Cost of Neglecting Your Profile

-According to case studies working with UK businesses, properly optimised profiles deliver measurable results.
+Case studies working with UK businesses, properly optimised profiles deliver measurable results.
 Clients have seen website visitors from their profile increase substantially whilst improving local search rankings dramatically.
-According to Latitude Park data, businesses with over 100 photos see 520% more calls and 1,065% more website clicks compared to profiles with minimal images.
+Latitude Park data, businesses with over 100 photos see 520% more calls and 1,065% more website clicks compared to profiles with minimal images.

 The Three Pillars of Profile Optimisation